…as I was saying, Irene had this great idea to go to Jerusalem

 believed that Jesus instructed his disciples in the Lord’s Prayer, and a spot

-that marks where Jesus wept over a vision of the future destruction of Jerusalem .
-We allowed a
+that marks where Jesus wept over a vision of the future destruction of Jerusalem Garden of Gethsemane A nother

 church adjoins the garden, the Basilica of the A gony,